johanzi/scripts_zicola_vgt1/README.md

 adapter content is pretty low and toward the end of the reads (top 1.28% of the reads at base 50).

-There are some content bias for the firs 9 bp but they are probably due to the octomer of H used to random 5’ breath priming in the library prep.
+There are some content bias for the first 9 bp but they are probably due to the octomer of H used to random 5’ breath priming in the library prep.
 I should keep them for the mapping.